-- 1. In the Remote Systems pane, right-click the target and select Connect from the shortcut menu to display the Enter Password dialog box. - 2.
-Enter the user ID: admin and password: <UW: me477 | SMU: leave blank> and click OK. - 3.
+- In the Remote Systems pane, right-click the target and select Connect from the shortcut menu to display the Enter Password dialog box. - 2.
+Enter the user ID: admin and password: me477 and click OK. - 3.
 Click OK in the Info dialog box. - 4.
 If the Keyboard Interactive authentication dialog box appears, leave the password blank, and click OK.
-As shown in Figure 00.15, green arrow appears on the target icon when the myRIO is connected.
+As shown below, green arrow appears on the target icon when the myRIO is connected.